Residence Life Handbook

 Common Area Damages

 All furnishings, equipment, and premises will be properly cared for by each resident.
 Damage occurring in any common areas (lounges, bathrooms, study rooms, hallways, etc.) will be investigated.
 If residents responsible for damage are not identified, repair/replacement costs may be assessed to all wing, floor, or hall residents.
-If damage is considered malicious, a fine may be added to the cost of the repair.
+If damage or loss of is considered malicious, a fine may be added to the cost of the repair.
+Students will be notified as soon as possible about area charges.

 EMERGENCY INFORMATION AND PROCEDURES